fjmrt/NeuralNet_onImageJ/README.md

 - mnist_2layers.ijm

 ### mnist2layersKeras.py
-This program imports MNIST dataset, and executes two-layers dense neural net learning by Keras.
+This program imports MNIST dataset, and executes two-layers dense neural net trained using Keras.
 The parameters of the neural net (weights and biases) will be saved as a text file in '/Applications/ImageJ/plugins/mymacro/'.
 Please install imageJ and create 'mymacro' folder in the 'plugins' folder before running this program.

 ### mnist2layersWeight.txt
 An example output of mnist2layersKeras.py.